Testosterone: Aggression and criminality

 Most studies support a link between adult criminality and testosterone.
 Nearly all studies of juvenile delinquency and testosterone are not significant.
 Most studies have found testosterone to be associated with behaviors or personality traits linked with antisocial behavior and alcoholism.
 Many studies have been undertaken on the relationship between more general aggressive behavior, and feelings, and testosterone.
 About half of studies have found a relationship and about half, no relationship.
 Studies have found that testosterone facilitates aggression by modulating vasopressin receptors in the hypothalamus.

 There are two theories on the role of testosterone in aggression and competition.
 The first is the challenge hypothesis which states that testosterone would increase during puberty, thus facilitating reproductive and competitive behavior which would include aggression.
 It is therefore the challenge of competition among males that facilitates aggression and violence.
 Studies conducted have found direct correlation between testosterone and dominance, especially among the most violent criminals in prison who had the highest testosterone.
 The same research found fathers (outside competitive environments) had the lowest testosterone levels compared to other males.

 The second theory is similar and known as "evolutionary neuroandrogenic (ENA) theory of male aggression".
-Testosterone and other androgens have evolved to masculinize a brain to be competitive, even to the point of risking harm to the person and others.
-By doing so, individuals with masculinized brains as a result of pre-natal and adult life testosterone and androgens, enhance their resource acquiring abilities to survive, attract and copulate with mates as much as possible.
-The masculinization of the brain is not just mediated by testosterone levels at the adult stage, but also testosterone exposure in the womb.
+Testosterone and other androgens have evolved to motivate men to pursue competition, even when doing so leads to risk.
+By doing so, individuals with masculinized brains are better able to survive and copulate with as many mates as possible.
+The masculinization of the brain is mediated both by testosterone levels at the adult stage and by testosterone exposure in the womb.
 Higher pre-natal testosterone indicated by a low digit ratio as well as adult testosterone levels increased risk of fouls or aggression among male players in a soccer game.
 Studies have found higher pre-natal testosterone or lower digit ratio to be correlated with higher aggression.

-The rise in testosterone during competition predicted aggression in males, but not in females.
-Subjects who interacted with handguns and an experimental game showed rise in testosterone and aggression.
-Natural selection might have evolved males to be more sensitive to competitive and status challenge situations, and that the interacting roles of testosterone are the essential ingredient for aggressive behaviour in these situations.
-Testosterone mediates attraction to cruel and violent cues in men by promoting extended viewing of violent stimuli.
-Testosterone-specific structural brain characteristic can predict aggressive behaviour in individuals.